hakobtp/blog/math/algebra/limit/1_Limits_and_the_Euler_Number.md

 world and many scientific principles.
 Two such concepts are the **limit** (often denoted as *lim*) and **Euler’s number**
 (denoted as *e*).
 In this post, we’ll explore what these mean in simple terms and how they relate to each other.

+## What Is a Limit?

+A **limit** describes the value that a function or sequence *approaches* as its input gets closer to some point,
+even if it never actually reaches that point.

+> **Analogy:**
+> Imagine you’re filling a cup with water drop by drop.
+You can get arbitrarily close to full without ever overflowing.
+> That “almost full” state is like a limit.

 <!-- # Limits and the Euler Number